Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Wi-Fi Sensing under Near-Field Domination

 \subsubsection{Multi-person HAR via Near-field Sensing}

 Due to its twofold nature, the near-field domination effect enhances CSI responsiveness to the intended subject and simplifies surrounding interference into a single-subject abstraction, while also increasing subject (domain) specificity in HAR.
 Conventional CSI-based HAR approaches~\cite{EI-MobiCom18, zhang2021widar3, gao2022towards, niu2021understanding, liu2023wisr, wang2022airfi}, which are widely adopted, are initially employed in attempts to address cross-domain adaptation.
 Among these approaches, the first strategy~\cite{zhang2021widar3, gao2022towards, niu2021understanding} focuses on applying time-frequency transformations to CSIs in order to extract subject motion features such as speed and direction, which remain invariant across domains; for example, Widar3.0~\cite{zhang2021widar3} extracts a body-coordinate velocity profile (BVP) to serve this purpose.
 The second strategy~\cite{EI-MobiCom18, liu2023wisr, wang2022airfi} adopts adversarial learning to extract domain-invariant representations, as exemplified by the EI framework proposed by~\cite{EI-MobiCom18}.
+In addition, sophisticated neural network architectures~\cite{lu2026spiking, zhang2026wi} have also been studied in recent years, such as the latest Wi-CBR~\cite{zhang2026wi}.
 To evaluate their cross-domain adaptation in the context of the task considered in this work, we conduct further analyses.